 The coverage you need for this situation is uninsured/underinsured motorist coverage (UM/UIM), which insurers are required to offer in connection with all policies of automobile insurance.

-At the O'Brien & Zehnder Law Firm, we recommend having the following coverages and minimum limits on your automobile insurance policy:
+At the O'Brien & Zehnder Law Firm in Elk Grove and Sacramento County, we recommend having the following coverages and minimum limits on your automobile insurance policy:

 |Liability:||The maximum amount you can afford but no less than $100,000 or more for injury or death to anyone person